BioPhoton/ngRe/README.md

 **Handle general things for hooks:**

-Followig things need to be done for every lifecycle hook:
+Following things need to be done for every lifecycle hook:
 - every life cycle replays the last value and completion
 - errors are swallowed and complete is returned instead
-- every hook should be tied to the components lifecycle
+- every hook should be tied to the lifecycle of the component

 ```typescript
 @Component({